DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 ### /api/currencies

-The user can access this endpoint without provding api key.
-Returns list of available currencies in JSON format, for example:
+The user can access this endpoint without providing api key.
+Returns list of all available currencies (including ones no longer used) in JSON format.

+Available optional URL parameters:
+- date - provide date when you want to fetch currencies, which were actively used at specified time

 ```
 {
     "currencies": {